License Plates & Placards in Washington DCCompare Car Insurance Quotes in 3 Steps

 - Spirit of Faith Christian Center

-Services related to organizational tags are available at the 301 C St., NW DMV service location.
+Services related to organizational tags are available at any DMV service location.
 If you are interested in getting organizational tags, you may also contact the organization itself for an application.

 Bring the following documents to the DMV to get organizational tags: authorization in writing from the organization confirming your qualification, valid ID as the registered owner of the vehicle, and your existing license plates.